vemonet/setup-spark/CONTRIBUTING.md

 npm install
 ```

-2. Build the `index.js` file
+2. Build the `index.js` file:

 ```bash
 npm run build
 ```

-It also generates JS files from TypeScript files.
+This also generates the javascript files from TypeScript files.
 Any files generated using `tsc` will be added to `lib/`, however those files also are not uploaded to the repository and are excluded using `.gitignore`.

 3. Commit and push the generated `index.js` file with the rest of the modified files